jarydknight/code-quiz/README.md

 ## Setup

 * To run this project clone the repository and open in your prefered code editor.
 Open index.html in your browser.
-* Click generate password button and follow prompts and the application will generate a password.
+* Click the start quiz button and follow prompts and the application will generate a password.

 ---